-In G{\"u}rsey's view, it is not this relative acceleration which produces the Machian forces, but rather it is the way in which $c(x)$ depends on $x^\mu$ that defines the inertial behavior of the observer with respect to the reference frame of heavy bodies on large scales, making these appear fixed when $c(x)$ appears maximally homogeneous and isotropic on large scales.
+In G{\"u}rsey's view, it is not this relative acceleration which produces the Machian forces, but is the way in which $K(x)$ depends on $x^\mu$ which defines the inertial behavior of the observer with respect to the reference frame of heavy bodies on large scales, so that these bodies appear to be fixed when $K(x)$ is homogeneous and isotropic.